factionsecurity/factionsecurity.github.io/docs/reporting/code-block-themes.md

 ![](../files/Pasted%20image%2020260917230951.png)

 Out of the box the panel is themed [Dracula](https://draculatheme.com).
 This page has ready-made CSS for a dozen other themes.
-Paste one into your template's CSS box and every code block in reports generated from that template takes those colours.
+Paste one into your template's CSS box and every code block in reports generated from that template takes those colors.

 ## Where to paste it